 To soothe the burning sensation, you can apply a paste of fresh green peas on the burnt area.

-Peas: Hair Benefits
+Hair Benefits Of Peas

 Like the rest of your body, supply of vital nutrients to the hair follicles is essential for the optimal growth and health of hair.
 Peas are good source of these nutrients which provide the following benefits to your hair.